Yuval-Peled/Tequel/readme.md

 - *Experimental*: This project is not intended for production usage and there is no guarantee that it will be feature-complete.
 Currently the project is very minimal and implementing more features might expose insurmountable design flaws or issues from the underlying Typescript compilation engine.
 This library's external API will probably change a lot as it is developed.

 ## Motivation
-In the current Node.js ecosystem, there are 3 options to developing the applicaiton <> database interface:
+In the current Node.js ecosystem, there are 3 options to developing the application <> database interface:
 1. Using an ORM and querying with one of its built in query builders - this is type safe but requires learning a new query language which is usually not as flexible or powerful as SQL
 2. Using an ORM and querying with its built in "raw query" functionality - this is not type safe (usually allows type hinting, but mistakes are on you)
 3. Not using an ORM - this is not type safe